panicmechanic/ZMD/Readme.md

         (DONE - 1.5 HOURS)
     - Implement shift run
         (DONE - Not too bad, needs more conditions)
     - Fix current bugs: Warhammer splatter not firing with elec.
-Go to last seen functionality.
         (1 days - One for each day as these have been difficult to pin down)
     - Move monster gen to new file and add enough monsters for 10-15 levels (1 day - Simple enough)